TAWT (Trans-Abdominal Wall Traction)

 TAWT (pronounced "taut") is a technique to help close the acute open abdomen and reconstruct chronic giant ventral hernias.
 It avoids components separation and the need for bridging mesh while preserving the leading edge of the fascial borders for final closure.

-To order, see the ordering instructions.
+To order StarGuard™ suture-retention plates, see the ordering instructions.

 For additional information contact us.

-Wittmann Patch TAWT Reapproximation and Closure
+TAWT Reapproximation and Closure with Wittmann Patch

 TAWT forces diagram